-Figure 3.16-35 Key Viewpoint 17: Existing and Simulated Views of Alternative 1 from Dennison Road Looking East-Northeast
+Figure 3.16-35 Key Viewpoint 17: Existing and Simulated Views of Alternative 1 from Dennison Road Looking East-Northeast cultural environment.

-Near KVP 17, Alternative 1 would introduce a raised guideway on an embankment approximately 40 feet high (reduced from 50 feet in response to comments in the Draft EIR/EIS).
-This industrial element would be generally compatible with nearby transportation infrastructure, including SR 58, the Tehachapi Municipal Airport, and other scattered industrial uses in the cultural environment.
 Viewer groups in this area include students and staff at Tehachapi High School, nearby residents, and motorists traveling along Dennison Road.
 For all of these viewer groups, as Alternative 1 would be situated approximately 1 mile away, exposure would be relatively low.
-Although the guideway would partially obstruct expansive views of the valley floor from the immediate area, it would not be visible at a distance of 1 mile and would appear to blend in with the valley floor (as seen in Figure 3.16-35).
+Although the guideway would obstruct expansive views of the valley floor from the immediate area, it would not be visible at a distance of 1 mile and would appear to blend in with the valley floor (as seen in Figure 3.16-35).
 The alignment would not contrast with the cultural order or natural harmony of the area.